Comment on page

 20% of the time it will show a low score to ensure they still have a chance to be seen and maintain variety

-At the end of each voting round, 349 fragments with the lowest True Score are removed from the voting pool.
-With the weekly mint removing another fragment, the resulting voting pool size is 1,535 fragments.
+At the end of each voting round, 349 fragments with the lowest VP in the Period are removed from the voting pool.
+With the weekly mint removing another fragment, the resulting voting pool size is maintained at 1,050 fragments.

 The cull mechanism aims to reduce the size of the fragment pool in order to improve the voting experience and engagement.